Skip to Main Content

 Morning:

-This morning starts with a lecture on the political and cultural differences between East and West Scotland since the Middle Ages.
-We’ll then board a motorcoach and set out on a field trip through Scotland’s most famed city, including the winding cobbled streets of the Old Town, the Georgian rigor of the New Town — the model for the grid layout of American cities — and the Royal Mile.
+This morning starts with a lecture on the political and cultural differences between East and West Scotland since early history.
+We’ll then board a motorcoach and set out on a field trip through Scotland’s most famed city, including the winding cobbled streets of the Old Town, the Georgian rigor of the New Town — perhaps a model for the grid layout of American cities — and the Royal Mile.
 We’ll continue our field trip at the great bastion of Edinburgh Castle to discover its rich and varied history, as turbulent as it is long.
 The rock upon which the castle is built was fortified in the Iron Age.
 The oldest remaining section, St. Margaret’s Chapel, dates from the 12th century and is the oldest building in the city.
 Among the castle’s treasures are the Scottish regalia (crown jewels), also known as the Honours of Scotland.

 Lunch: